This year, as in the last 5 years, you've raised money for various charities when you've bought merch at one of my shows or through my online store.

 The second is People.
 Depending on the year, these people may be homeless in your home town or from a place dealing with worse than winter.
 They may be a large group or a single family.
 They may be hungry or displaced, uneducated, addicted, impoverished, lost, angry or helpless.
 Born in the wrong place or disheartened.
 It's a very good thing that many lucky and smart people work to help the much more numerous unlucky.

 The third is Animals.
-I personally don't support the eating of animals.
-Neither did Einstein or Da Vinci nor the Dalai Lama.
-"Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet." ~Albert Einstein The animals we'll direct help towards may be abandoned or tortured or refugees from factory farming or natural disasters.
-There are many organizations who advocate for the protection of endangered species or mistreated individuals, argue and educate for alternatives to animal research, aim to protect animals from violence and advocate against standardized cruelty.
+The animals we'll direct help towards may be abandoned or tortured or refugees from factory farming or natural disasters.
+There are so many good people who advocate for the protection of endangered species or mistreated individuals, argue and educate for alternatives to animal research, aim to protect animals from violence and advocate against standardized cruelty.
+I also have to remember to recognize there are ways to eat meat that meaningfully support the farmers who are attempting to build a less cruelty-standard industry.
+These steps take interested, engaged people with heart- on the growing side and the consumer side.
+We’ll direct funds to mitigate the damage of poor practices and bolster actions that are purely positive.
 People are likely able to help animals as much as we hurt them.

 Thanks again for making this possible.

 Last week Leslie joined Peter Gabriel at the Roseland Ballroom to celebrate the 20th anniversary of his charity, WITNESS.

 WITNESS partners, who have worked to put a stop to slave labor in Brazil , to end rampant abuse in the U.S. juvenile justice system, and to end recruitment of child soldiers in the Democratic Republic of the Congo , shared their stories and explained how video changed their lives and the situations in their respective communities.